SillyTavern/Extension-VRM/README.md

 ### Performances Settings

 1. **Body hitboxes**
-    - Enable this checkbox to activate detection of click on several part of the vrm model depending on the model the following area can be detected: head/chest/hands/groin/butt/legs/feets.
+    - Enable this checkbox to activate detection of click on several part of the VRM model depending on the model the following area can be detected: head/chest/hands/groin/butt/legs/feets.
 Hitboxes location are computed at each frames and follow the body animation, disabling this option can improve performance.

 2. **Use model cache**
-    - Enable this checkbox to keep in memory vrm model when switching models, allows to switch back to previous model faster.
+    - Enable this checkbox to keep in memory VRM model when switching models, allows to switch back to previous model faster.
 Usefull if you use different model for the same character to change outfit or form for example.
 Can affect performance.

 3. **Use animation cache**
     - Enable this checkboxx to keep in memory all animations played during the session.
 All animation assigned to a model will also be loaded the first time the model appear.
 Will increase the time you load the model the first time but make all animation switch instant.
 Can affect performance.